Archive | Churchy thinkings RSS feed for this section

 ―Elder Jeffrey R. Holland, “The Inconvenient Messiah”

 Another way to bloom is to spend time on something you are good at.
-Always setting goals to work on what you are bad at can get discouraging.
+Always setting goals to work on what you are weak at can get discouraging.
 Work on something that brings you joy!
 Heavenly Father gave you gifts for a reason.

 1 Timothy 4:14 Neglect not the gift that is in thee, which was given thee by prophecy, with the laying on of the hands of the presbytery (elders).

 The same principle applies to service.
 You don’t always need to know what is most needed, you can serve out of the abundance of what brings you joy.
-We feel inadequate because we are.
-Let control of the outcome.
-Bring your little basket of loaves and fish to the Savior’s feet and let Him multiply them.
 We bloom when we serve others from the joy that overflows out of our hearts.

 When we are going through hard things, it can be easy to think that God has forgotten us, that he is not nearby.
-But the scriptures show us a different picture.
+But the scriptures show us a different picture:

-Jacob chapter 5:21-22
+In the Book of Mormon in Jacob chapter 5:21-22

-And it came to pass that the servant said unto his master: How comest thou hither to plant this tree, or this branch of the tree?
+“And it came to pass that the servant said unto his master: How comest thou hither to plant this tree, or this branch of the tree?
 For behold, it was the poorest spot in all the land of thy vineyard.

-And the Lord of the vineyard said unto him: Counsel me not; I knew that it was a poor spot of ground; wherefore, I said unto thee, I have nourished it this long time, and thou beholdest that it hath brought forth much fruit.
+And the Lord of the vineyard said unto him: Counsel me not; I knew that it was a poor spot of ground; wherefore, I said unto thee, I have nourished it this long time, and thou beholdest that it hath brought forth much fruit.”

 The Lord knows where you are planted, he knows the difficulty of your ground, and he is nourishing you.
 He knows what is good for you and for your family.